 My career as a painter began in 2008 after a successful 30+ -year stint as a magazine creative director for national consumer magazines: among them Redbook, TV Guide, Parents, Health, More and Modern Farmer.
-Rather than return to school for an MFA, I chose to study with various artists whose work I admired, taking workshops in many locations around the world with Annie Lapin, Claire Sherman, Donald Elder, Ilana Manolson, Nuala Clarke and others.
+Rather than return to school for an MFA, I chose to study with various artists whose work I admired, taking workshops in many locations around the world with Annie Lapin, Claire Sherman, Donald Elder, Ilana Manolson, Kate McGloughlin, Nuala Clarke and others.

 My work has evolved from an initial exploration of translucent figures in landscapes to a more intuitive and abstract response to the natural world.
 My goal is to create imagery with mood, ambiguity and richness, balancing opposing forces: smooth vs textured surfaces, flat vs dimensional space, man-made vs. organic shapes, neutral vs. vibrant hues, light vs. deep values, transparency vs. opacity.
 I use smooth substrates—Yupo paper or gessoed hardboard panels—and a wide variety of tools to mine as many delicious possibilities of the effect of paint on surface.
 The deep box panels I work on give the pieces a quality of ‘thing-ness’, acting more as created objects than pictures.
 The works are usually layered, scraped back, and layered again as I find the composition with a combination of intention and accident, control and chaos.
 Recent work contrasts this chaos with large, hard-edged areas of brilliant or metallic color, and has turned into a series dedicated to environmentally challenged regions (see Terra INfirma) My practice includes printmaking—monotypes mostly—which offer a way to explore ideas for paintings, and allows me to spend time in the wonderful printmaking studios of the Woodstock School of Art.

 Contact me for further info.